Is DMSA Safe for Children?

 Yes — when prescribed and monitored by a qualified healthcare provider, DMSA is safe for children over 12 months of age.
 Safety depends on correct weight-based dosing, monitoring kidney and liver function, and providing mineral supplements such as zinc and copper if needed.

-According to the Centers for Disease Control and Prevention, chelation therapy should be reserved for children with high enough blood lead levels to warrant treatment and should always be conducted under medical supervision.
+According to the Centers for Disease Control and Prevention (CDC), chelation therapy should be reserved for children with blood lead levels high enough to warrant treatment and must always be conducted under medical supervision.
 The American Academy of Pediatrics recognizes DMSA as the preferred oral chelator for moderate to severe pediatric lead poisoning.

 At Rock Ridge Pharmacy, we compound pediatric DMSA in precise doses, ensuring a safe, effective, and individualized treatment experience for every child.